BrenoAqua/Senren/docs/Reading_Display.md

 # Reading Display

-This feature hides the reading when a word is written entirely in kana while keeping the pitch accent, preventing redundant information and maintaining a clean layout.
+Hides the reading when a word is written entirely in kana while keeping the pitch accent, preventing redundant information and maintaining a clean layout.

 === "Before"
     ![Before](assets/images/No_Duplicate_Kana_Before.png)